prisonerjohn/sensing-machines/docs/_posts/2019-09-16-assignment-1.md

       - SM01_ElieZananiri/
         - src/
         - bin/
+        - addons.make
         - SM01_ElieZananiri.sln
         - SM01_ElieZananiri.vcxproj
         - ...
 ```

+* Only submit the necessary files to rebuild your project.
+  * This includes sources, the `addons.make` file, and any resources in your `data` folder.
-* Only submit the source files, no project or compiled files.
-In the example above, you would only keep the `src` folder and `bin/data` if you are using any external assets.
-Package the `SM01_ElieZananiri` parent directory.
+  * No project or compiled files.
+  * In the example above, you would only keep the `src` folder, `addons.make` file, and `bin/data` if you are using any external assets.
+  * Zip the `SM01_ElieZananiri` parent directory.

 ```
     - SensingMachines/
       - SM01_ElieZananiri/
         - src/
         - bin/data/
+        - addons.make
 ```

+* **OPTIONAL** In true ITP fashion, you can make a blog post about your project.
+If you do, please send me the link!

-* Email your package ZIP to [ez377@nyu.edu](mailto:ez377@nyu.edu).
+* Email your project to [ez377@nyu.edu](mailto:ez377@nyu.edu).
+  * Send the package ZIP as an attachment.
+  * If that does not work, upload it to Google Drive and send me the link.
+  * If you made a blog post or added your project to GitHub, send me a link to that too.

 * Come to class with a working project on a working computer, and be prepared to talk and answer questions about it.
 Time allowing, some of you will demo your projects to the class!

+Thank you!